List of BanG Dream! characters: Creation and conception

 BanG Dream! was founded by Bushiroad president Takaaki Kidani on the premise of voice actresses who could play their own instruments in live concerts.
 To create the characters and setting, he approached novelist Kō Nakamura; despite having little experience creating fictional bands, two of Nakamura's works were music-based and inspired by his college friends.
 He shaped Poppin'Party, the first band in the franchise, and its formation after his time in high school.
 For example, Kasumi meeting her friends is based on Nakamura befriending classmates who wished to create a band; like Kasumi, the guitarist of Nakamura's band bought a guitar at a local pawnshop, while both groups held meetings in a warehouse.
 Other character aspects were based on their voice actresses, such as Tae holding street performances in the second season of the anime being inspired by Sae Ōtsuka doing the same as a teenager and Chiyu and Risa Tsumugi both being fluent in English.
 The character designs for Poppin'Party are also loosely modeled after their real-life counterparts.
 The franchise's first work, the manga BanG_Dream!
 Star Beat by Nakamura and Aya Ishida, contained numerous differences in character traits that were retconned in later media.
 The rebooted story takes place in Tokyo's Kita and Shinjuku wards.

 The premiere of the anime and launch of BanG Dream!
-Girls Band Party! in 2017 saw the debuts of Afterglow, Pastel Palettes, Roselia, and Hello, Happy World!.
+Girls Band Party! in 2017 saw the debuts of Roselia, Afterglow, Pastel Palettes, and Hello, Happy World!.
 Roselia had first appeared as a live-action group at Tokyo Game Show 2016.
 Nakamura was not involved in the game's storywriting as developer Craft Egg instead oversaw it.

 The Third, a backup band that provided instrumentals for live concerts by Afterglow, Pastel Palettes, and Hello, Happy World!, debuted as its own group alongside Poppin'Party and Roselia in April 2018.
 The band was later renamed Raise A Suilen.
 Morfonica, the lone band of the seven with a violinist, was formed in 2020 to celebrate Girls Band Party!'s three-year anniversary.

 Nakamura primarily writes the lyrics for Poppin'Party songs, while Elements Garden's Asuka Oda does so for the other bands.

-Many of the characters are high school students, mostly split between Hanasakigawa and Haneoka Girls' High School.
+Many of the characters are high school students, mostly split between Hanasakigawa, Haneoka, and Tsukinomori Girls' High School.
 As part of Girls Band Party!'s sixth anniversary, ten characters begin attending college at Yotsuba Women's University or Keiho Women's University.